 Credit score ranges from 300 to 850.
 You can check credit score once a year for free ( I later developed a system of checking it for free 4 times a year, now CreditSesame and CreditKarma give real-time credit score for free at any time, though not your actual score).

-A credit score is based on a credit report, which is error prone and prone to human clerical mistakes, you should check your report for irregularity.
+A credit score is based on a credit report, which is error-prone and prone to human clerical mistakes, you should check your report for irregularity.

 Why high credit score is better

 You get better APR on credit cards, loans, and mortgages if your credit score is excellent.
-Simply more offers come your way when you have excellent credit score (minimum 740)
+Simply more offers come your way when you have an excellent credit score (minimum 740)